learn-co-curriculum/dsc-my-little-rainbow-lab/README.md

 Before you start, here's some basic info about HTML and CSS.
 Skip to [Making a Rainbow](#making-a-rainbow) if you feel comfortable enough with HTML and CSS.

 ## Objectives
-You will be able to:
+You will be able to do the following:

 * Describe the purpose of IDs in HTML
 * Add ID elements to HTML tags